 I'd been studying Russian since December, and I've just started Italian.
 In my opinion, all you need is some organisation.

-Native: Fluent: Non-fluent: Basic: Experiences: Interested in:
+Native: Fluent: Non-fluent: Basic: Abandoned experiences:

 Experienced Language Hacker

 I think "is it possible to have more than one child at the same time" might be a better comparison.
 People tend to think that having a small family is ideal, because that way you can lavish more attention on your one or two kids.
 Having grown up in a family with 5 kids, I have to disagree.
 Our parents managed to love us all, and the experience of growing up with lots of siblings, each with their own particular personality, was a rich experience, and continues to be.
 I very often meet adults who grew up in houses as single children or with just one sibling, and they envy my experience.

 That being said, does the metaphor carry?
 I think so.
 Even though it's true that you won't be able to spend as much individual time on each language, your study in one will indirectly help you develop in others.
 As Raphacam said, it will take some organisation.
 You will be busier.
 You may feel overwhelmed at times.
 But think about a few years down the road from now: will you be happier knowing you learned one language super well, or will you be happier knowing you have a diverse language learning experience under your belt?
 I think it's worth having a large language "family."